|

 - Number of notches on each wheel

-In the basic situation, each wheel has one notch which, after a full revolution,
+In the basic design, each wheel has one notch which, after a full revolution

-causes the next wheel to be stepped by one position.
+causes the next wheel to be advanced by one position.
 Some versions have two

 or even more notches on each wheel, causing more frequent changeovers of the next wheel.